rur/good/README.md

     $ good routes ./portal/mypage/routemap.toml

-(Re)generate the routing code for the config file.
-This will overwrite `./portal/mypage/routemap.go` and output any handlers functions that are missing.
+(Re)generate the routing code from a config file.
+This will overwrite `./portal/mypage/routemap.go` and output any handler functions that are missing.

 ## Intro

 #### 1. Generate obvious, grok-able code

-We output mostly vanilla Golang code and HTML templates.
+The output is mostly vanilla Golang and HTML.
 Code-gen helps us to embrace a little redundancy so our code can be more static and easier to modify.
 Go tooling and builtin HTML templates make it fun to generate and refactor new endpoints as needed.
+(It can also help performance ⚡️)

 #### 2. Only Basic Dependencies

-With few mandatory dependencies<sup>[1]</sup> it is more straightforward to add the other libraries you might want for your project.
+With few mandatory dependencies<sup>[1]</sup> it is more straightforward to add the other libraries you might want.

 #### 3. Binary Embedded